PyLink/PyLink/docs/technical/services-api.md

 # PyLink Services Bot API

-Starting with PyLink 0.9.x, a services bot API was introduced to make writing custom services slightly easier.
-PyLink's Services API automatically connects service bots, and handles rejoin on kick/kill all by itself, meaning less code is needed per plugin to have functional service bots.
+The goal of PyLink's Services API is to make writing custom services slightly easier.
+This API automatically creates service bots, handles rejoin on kill/kick, and exposes a simple way for plugins to bind commands to bots.
+It also handles U-line servprotect modes when enabled and available.

 ## Creating new service bots

-Services can be created (registered) using code similar to the following in a plugin:
+Services can be registered and created using code similar to the following in a plugin:

 ```python